Searching for details:

 Despite its vague wording and hefty proclamations, the document clearly highlighted the effort by the current leadership at the agency to steer the industry toward more pragmatic goals than prestige-oriented projects inherited from the Soviet period.
 The latest strategy clearly echoed previously voiced concern of the Roskosmos' leadership about the need to reform the industry, which was heavily skewed toward manned space flight (with 58 percent of overall space funding going to manned sector), at the expense of application and science missions.
 At the same time, the agency apparently still had no choice but to confirm its commitment to a costly and mostly politically motivated enterprise to build a new launch site in the Far East.
 Given low priority of ambitious manned projects and the virtual absence of funding for a heavy-lifting launch vehicle, the yet-to-be-built launch site threatened to turn into another painful and endless sacrifice to the political altar.

-Traditionally, manned space flight remained one of the strongest areas of the Russian space program.
-With improved funding in the second half of 2000s, the Russian government started planning new goals for its cosmonauts, largely reflecting US efforts, including lunar expeditions.
+Traditionally, manned space flight remained one of the strongest areas of the Russian space program, taking at least 50 percent of the space budget.
+During its 10-year space budget from 2006 to 2015, Russia reportedly spent 186.6 billion rubles for the ongoing assembly and operation of the International Space Station, ISS.
+With improved funding in the second half of 2000s, Russian government started planning new goals for its cosmonauts, largely reflecting US efforts, including lunar expeditions.
 However, in February 2010, the Obama administration proposed to cancel the plan to return to the Moon within the Constellation program.
-The move could have a major implications (both positive and negative) for other space-faring powers, first of all Russia and Europe, for years to come.
+The move could have major implications for other space-faring powers, first of all Russia and Europe, for years to come.
 Russian space officials hurried to re-affirm the public that the crisis in the US would have no effect on the the nation's long-term plans.
 However, an overly ambitious program by Roskosmos to build a new launch center, introduce a whole new type of rockets in 2015 and a next-generation manned spacecraft in 2018 looked less and less realistic.
 Critics questioned the wisdom of committing to a decade-long development program, instead of upgrading the existing Soyuz spacecraft for lunar missions, which could be accomplished within few years.

 Russia's most neglected field of space exploration had to essentially make an attempt at rebirth during 2010s.
 Beginning in 2011, Roskosmos promised to launch long-delayed probes to Mars, Moon and Venus, along with a new-generation of orbital observatories Spektr-R, Spektr-RG, Spektr-UF and Spektr-M for astronomy and astrophysics research.
 At the time, a newly appointed head of the Russian space agency, Vladimir Popovkin, said that Russia would return to the old Soviet practice of sending a pair of probes to each destination in the Solar System, thus doubling chances for success of costly deep-space missions.
 (520) In the first sign of implementation of this policy, the first Russian mission to explore the Sun from its vicinity under the Intergelio-Zond project was promised to be split into two vehicles.